Dimitar Talev: Biography

-Monument to Talev in Borisova gradina park, Sofia, Bulgaria.

 Born in Prilep, in the Manastir Vilayet of the Ottoman Empire (present-day North Macedonia), Talev studied at the Bulgarian Men's High School of Thessaloniki, the Bulgarian pedagogical school of Skopje and later in Stara Zagora and Bitola.
 He studied medicine and philosophy in Zagreb and Vienna, and Slavic philology in Sofia University (1925).

 Talev was the managing editor of the Macedonia newspaper, and a contributor and editor in the Zora newspaper.
 The former gradually became an organ of the right wing of Ivan Mihailov's Internal Macedonian Revolutionary Organization.
 At that time Talev began to propagate for a Macedonia within the borders of the Kingdom of Bulgaria.
 He viewed the occupation of Vardar Macedonia by Bulgaria in 1941 as a successful end to the Macedonian Struggle.

 The new political situation after the 1944 communist coup changed Bulgaria's policy on the Macedonian issue.
 Talev was declared a "fascist" and a "Greater Bulgarian chauvinist.
 He was arrested by the communist authorities and was sent to the Sofia Central Prison and later to a forced labour camps.
 Talev was expelled from the Bulgarian Writers' Union and from 1948 to 1952 he was exiled to Lukovit.
 After Valko Chervenkov was replaced by Todor Zhivkov, Talev was declared by the new government as unlawfully repressed and was subsequently pardoned and rehabilitated.
 His membership in the author's union was restored and he would be elected to its governing board.
 Zhivkov's government awarded Talev three awards in the field of literation - in 1959, 1963 and 1966, respectively.
 In 1966 Talev was elected as MP in the 31st Narodno Sabranie (Bulgarian Parliament).

 Talev Glacier on Graham Land, Antarctica is named after Dimitar Talev.